persteenolsen/vue-basic-auth-gh-pages-client/README.md

   - HTML and CSS
   - Mainly JavaScript ES5, ES6 and ES7
   - Traditionel Bootstrap by CDN for the responsive design of this Vue.js + Vuex App
   - Hosted at GitHub Pages
+  - DevOps by GitHub Actions and GitHub Pages
   - Visual Studio Code as Text Editor